ealves-pt/ng-theme-switcher/README.md

 ## TODO

 * Detect that all the stylesheets belonging to a theme have been loaded and only then active them;
-* Store in session the selected theme to recover it later;

 ## License